Ākonga / Learner Orientation and Induction – OPBD Procedure

 Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021

-- Orientation and induction will be available to all learners enrolling at Otago Polytechnic Ltd for the first time in all programmes of study/course(s), except for Otago Secondary Tertiary College (OSTC) ākonga, which has a separate induction process.
+- Orientation and induction will be available to all ākonga enrolled for the first time in all programmes of study/course(s), except for Otago Secondary Tertiary College (OSTC) ākonga, which has a separate induction process.

 - Online orientation and induction will be available to all ākonga and will cover aspects incorporated in the programme of study/course(s).
 This information will also be available on current learning management systems, i.e., Moodle.

-- Within three weeks of classes starting, all learners will receive orientation and induction via class visits for on-campus learners and online for distance learners conducted by Learner Services, Te Punaka Ōwheo and Otago Polytechnic Limited Students’ Association (OPSA).
+- Within three (3) weeks of classes starting, all ākonga will receive orientation and induction via class visits for on-campus ākonga and online for distance ākonga conducted by Learner Services, Te Punaka Ōwheo and Otago Polytechnic Limited Students’ Association (OPSA).

-- Learners will be informed of the expectations placed on them as learners within their programme of study/course(s).
+- informed of the expectations placed on them as ākonga within their programme of study/course(s).

-- Learners will be given opportunities for improving their effectiveness as learners, which will include the importance and relevance of personal goal setting and motivation.
+- given opportunities for improving their effectiveness as ākonga, which will include the importance and relevance of personal goal setting and motivation.

 Student Services/Te Punaka Ōwheo Responsibilities

-- Learners will be given opportunities to meet other learners which will include activities and entertainment to promote social interaction.
-These will be offered by OPSA, the University of Otago Students’ Association, and Otago Polytechnic Ltd.
+- given opportunities to meet other ākonga which will include activities and entertainment to promote social interaction.
+These will be offered by OPSA, the University of Otago Students’ Association, and OPBD.

-- Learners will be given opportunities to develop the skills/competencies required to use technology as ākonga at OPBD.
+- given opportunities to develop the skills/competencies required to use technology as ākonga at OPBD.

 - Student Rights and Responsibilities

-Version 4: Previously coded: AP0604
+Policy Version 5: Previously Coded: AP0604